Israelis erupt in protest to demand a cease-fire after 6 more hostages die in Gaza

 Izzat al-Rishq, a senior Hamas official, said the hostages would still be alive if Israel had accepted a U.S.-backed cease-fire proposal that Hamas said it had agreed to in July.

-Funerals began for the hostages, with more outrage.
+Funerals began, with more outrage.
 Sarusi's body was wrapped in an Israeli flag.
 “You were abandoned on and on, daily, hour after hour, 331 days,” his mother, Nira, said.
 “You and so many beautiful and pure souls.
 Enough.
 No more.”

-Critics have accused him of putting his personal interests over those of the hostages.
+But critics have accused the prime minister of putting his personal interests over those of the hostages.
 The war's end likely will lead to an investigation into his government’s failures in the Oct.
 7 attacks, the government's collapse and early elections.

 “I think this is an earthquake.
 This isn’t just one more step in the war,” said Nomi Bar-Yaacov, associate fellow in the International Security Program at Chatham House, shortly before Sunday's protests began.